jeffep/raspi5-DHT22/README.md

 Instead when the PI sends the wakeup signal, I turn the GPIO to input and immediately start sampling the line.
 On the WIZNET Surf 7500 board even this was too slow and I had to overclock the board by a factor of 4.
 This would result in 5 samplings of 3.3v for a '0' bit.
-Fortunately the Raspberry PI is much faster and reads roughly 21 samples for a '0'.
+Unfortunately, the board became unstable from the overclocking.
+Fortunately the Raspberry PI 5 is much faster and reads roughly 21 samples for a '0'.
 Read all this data into an array and then it's easily deconstructed into the good data.